|Module Title||RESEARCH PROJECT|

 For those students creating devised performance, it is proposed that there should be a public showcase of work in late September/early October each year.

-The student will usually participate in at least one five-day training course and one weekend training course given by guest practitioners on the annual Centre for Performance Research Summer Academy.
+The student will also participate in at least one five-day training course and one weekend training course given by guest practitioners on the annual Centre for Performance Research Summer Academy.
 The timetabling of this training during the period of working on the modular assignment is viewed as a valuable spur to creativity and opportunity to gain additional information on process.
 Participation is compulsory though non-contributory in terms of assessment.
 Recent teachers have included Goat Island (Chicago, USA), Guillermo Gomez-Pena (Los Angeles, USA) and Prof. Phillip Zarilli (Exeter University).

-|Problem solving||Development and assessment of aesthetic performance or Development and assessment of effective intellectual argument|
+|Problem_solving||Development and assessment of aesthetic performance or Development and assessment of effective intellectual argument|